vizune/vue-components/README.md

 * It is recommended to use a "data-js" attribute to select an element in JavaScript rather than a class or ID.
 This helps with future maintance of components as a class name or ID could be removed because the CSS is no longer needed without knowing that JS functionality is tied to that class.

 * Please refrain from using jQuery, this is not supported in the default Webpack build.
-You will need to implement this if it is a necessity but I suggest visiting http://youmightnotneedjquery.com/ and http://youmightnotneedjqueryplugins.com/ first for vanilla JS alternatives.
+You will need to implement this if it is a necessity but I suggest visiting http://youmightnotneedjquery.com/ and http://youmightnotneedjqueryplugins.com/ first for vanilla JS alternatives. jQuery is required for Bootstrap however and this is added to the _Layout.cshtml file in the .NET (.Web folder) side of the project.

 * There is are $ selectors made available in scripts.